Köke Temür: History

 He was born in Henan province.
-His paternal line originated in Central Asia, probably of recent Bayad Mongol descent, but identified as ethnic Han by the time of his birth.
+His paternal line originated in Central Asia, probably of recent Bayad Mongol descent.
 His mother was of Naiman origin, and was the sister of Chaghan Temür.
 Köke Temür was adopted by his maternal uncle Chaghan Temür, a Mongol warlord who fought against the Red Turban Rebellion.
 When his uncle died in war in Shandong in 1362, he succeeded Chaghan Temür's post and corps, and soon demonstrated military talent in battles with the Red Turban Rebels in Shandong.

 He intensified a feud with Bolad Temür a Datong-based warlord, and entered Taiyuan to confront him.
 He took the side of Crown Prince Ayushiridara (future Emperor Zhaozong) against the faction of Toghon Temür (Emperor Huizong) in a factional dispute in Dadu since Bolad Temür supported the anti-crown prince faction.

 In 1364, Bolad Temür advanced from Datong on Dadu and seized the reins of the central government under the khan.
 Crown Prince Ayushiridara fled to Taiyuan to seek support from Köke Temür.
 The Crown Prince struck back with Köke Temür, and Bolad Temür was betrayed when Köke Temür attacked Dadu in 1365.
 He reinstated the Crown Prince, and was appointed as vice minister of the Secretariat and the king of Henan in return.
 However, this conflict helped Zhu Yuanzhang's rise to power in southern China.